What are weeds?

 I have a very detailed article about the stinging nettle, here.
 It's based on properly researched studies which fed different amounts of nettles to chickens and noted the outcome both for the chickens are their eggs.

-The purslane plant is one of those that you have probably seen in your garden but thought anything other than that it's a highly invasive weed.
+The purslane plant is one of those that you have probably seen in your garden but thought it's just another highly invasive weed.

 But it has amazing benefits for both humans and chickens, making a great addition to family salads as well as to chicken food.
 It's one of my favourite weeds to cultivate for my flock.